This page has information about music therapy for people with cancer. There are sections about

 A study in 2003 looked at 69 cancer patients having music therapy.
 The results showed that it helped people who were having a particular type of stem cell transplant to have fewer mood changes.
 Stem cell transplants can cause a great deal of distress and anxiety.

 In 2006 a small trial looked at using music therapy for 63 people having radiotherapy.
 The researchers found that the music therapy helped people to feel less anxious.
 People who listened to music more often seemed to have more benefit.
 But the therapy did not seem to help people feel less tired or have less pain.
-This is a small study and more research is needed to show whether music therapy can help patients during radiotherapy.
+This was a small study and more research is needed to show whether music therapy can help patients during radiotherapy.

 In 2011 researchers reviewed all the studies that used music therapy to help cancer patients psychologically and physically.
 There were 30 trials and 1,891 people took part.
 The results suggested that music therapy can lower levels of anxiety in people with cancer but in this review it did not seem to reduce depression.
 The music therapy could also slightly lower pain levels, heart rate, breathing rate and blood pressure.
 In this study the reviewers found no strong evidence that music therapy could reduce tiredness (fatigue) or help with physical symptoms.
 You can read the music therapy for cancer patients review on the Cochrane Library website.